Careers

 School of Design

-The School of Design invites individuals to apply for a non-tenure track Lecturer position to teach in the Industrial Design (ID) program.
-The Industrial Design program focuses on developing strong conceptual and formal design skills.
-Students are engaged in the theory, process, and practice of design throughout the undergraduate and graduate curriculums.
+The School of Design in the College of Art and Design at the Rochester Institute of Technology invites individuals to apply for a non-tenure track Lecturer position to teach in the Industrial Design program.
+The Industrial Design program focuses on developing strong conceptual and formal design skills by engaging students in the theory, process, and practice of design throughout the undergraduate and graduate curricula.
 The Industrial Design program is consistently ranked amongst the top programs in the nation for undergraduate and graduate study.

 School of Photographic Arts and Sciences